The NightCap: Ask Zach and Controversy

 Openly gay former Big Brother housemate Zach Douglas was reportedly removed from the original line up of panelists after offering explicit advice on oral sex and same-sex practices during an episode which aired on 19 February 2008.
 A spokeswoman for Seven claims there was "no correlation between the incident" and Douglas' removal from the line up, and that Douglas would remain on the show as an entertainment reporter.
 Douglas himself reiterated that he wasn't fired and preferred his new role.
 A different guest panelist replaced Douglas' spot for each episode thereafter.
 A permanent replacement was intended to be appointed before the show was axed.

-From Boland's point of view, a week later after his sexual references, he moved Zach back to Melbourne where he would become the show's gossip contributor.
-He now on appeared once on the show, a gossip segment.
-It was reported he was sacked because of his 'sordid' insights on sex, but really Adam felt 'sorry for him' and to save him having to sit through conversation he wasn't 'interested' in.
-After negative newspaper reports and his wife complaining, but not having even seen the show, Seven executive swung the axe and ignored Boland's desperate pleads for spares.
-Boland believed it was a 'missed opportunity' and it even made his 'depression fade away'.
-Sometimes in television, unique, diverse, creative shows aren't successful which is always a shame.